-I am not exaggerating a bit by saying that a curry is a top top lister of foods that I love eating but also preparing it too.
-Curries are so tasty, so healthy with all the exotic and extremely healthy spices such as turmeric, curry leaves and the abundance of seeds which I will be telling you more about in a minute…. but above all it is so easy and quick to make – it is just amazing and always so exciting!
+I am not exaggerating a bit by saying that a chicken curry is a top lister of foods that I love eating but also preparing it too.
+Curries, in general, are so tasty, so healthy with all the exotic and very healthy spices such as turmeric, curry leaves and the abundance of seeds which I will be telling you more about in a minute…. but above all, it is so easy and quick to make.
+It is simply amazing and always so exciting!

-Knowing how to cook a good curry is actually an achievement as far as I am concerned, and what makes me even happier is that my children now ask for a curry and a lentil almost every week, so,,,,, yes, knowing to cook a good curry is great stuff!
+Knowing how to cook a good old chicken curry is actually an achievement as far as I am concerned, and what makes me even happier is that my children now ask for a curry and a lentil almost every week, so, yes, knowing how to cook a good curry is great stuff!

-You will only need few ingredients and curry is ready.
+You will only need few ingredients and the curry is ready.
 Hocus-pocus… done!

 I am not sure if you cook a lot of curries at home but after trying few types and styles, I decided to get my curry powder from Asian specific shops; I do get mine from Sri-Lankan stores as I love their spices and mixes over any other ones.